 The mission began with pre-TAM discussions of the mission team with the National Disaster Management Office (NDMO) of Solomon Islands.
 The mission team visited several offices during the first three days.
 These meetings provided an insight to these agencies' roles in the national disaster management processes with an emphasis on space-based and geospatial information.
 Additionally, a one day workshop was conducted, which was attended by 25 persons from the government departments, UN agencies, NGOs and private companies involved in using geospatial technologies for disaster management.
 The workshop included presentations from various Solomon Islands Government departments and the mission experts.
 The second half of the workshop was dedicated to a brainstorming session inviting the participants to contribute to improving the use of space technologies in disaster management.
 The workshop was effective in generating awareness and getting valuable inputs to strengthen space technology in disaster management.
 On the last day, the TAM team briefed the Director of NDMO on their findings, which led to a discussion about follow up actions in the near future.
 The observations and recommendations will be compiled in the form of a report which will be shared with the Solomon Islands Government and UN organisations.

 Kenya experiences a number of natural hazards, the most common being weather related, including floods, droughts, landslides, lightening/thunderstorms, wild fires, and strong winds.
 In the recent past these hazards have increased in number, frequency and complexity.
-UN-SPIDER carried out a Technical Advisory Mission to Kenya to evaluate the current and potential use of space-based information in all the aspects of disaster and disaster risk management.
+UN-SPIDER carried out a Technical Advisory Mission to Kenya to evaluate the current and potential use of in all the aspects of disaster and disaster risk management.

 Sat, 01/03/2014 to Sat, 08/03/2014